 What Is Sumac?

 Ground sumac is widely available in Middle Eastern markets, and little by little it's making its way into the spice aisle of grocery stores.
-You can also buy it online at spice shops such as Penzeys.
+Store ground sumac in an airtight container, away from heat and light.

 How To Use Sumac